 It really helps if I show him how to do an activity once, I would guide him once through each and every step.
 We enjoy doing printables together like this.

-Then when I have taken the time to make expectations clear, he picks up quicker and is able to do something on his own better next time.
+Then when I have taken the time to make expectations clear, he picks up faster and is able to do something on his own better next time.

 Materials You’ll Require